-Summer’s coming (believe it or not) and here's a typical scenario with the average homeowner: They’re at home, minding their own business, having a bowl of popcorn and watching Netflix, when suddenly he/she hears awful sound; drip... drip... drip.
-They glance over to see the cat licking at a puddle that's gradually forming on the kitchen floor.
-In a flash: Anxiety, stress, and that ”oh brother!” feeling.
+Summer’s coming (we promise) and here's a typical scenario with the average homeowner: They’re sitting in their house, minding their own business, having a bowl of popcorn and watching Netflix, when they notice that terrible sound; drip... drip... drip.
+They glance over to see the dog licking at a puddle that's gradually forming on the kitchen floor.
+Suddenly: Worry, stress, and that ”oh brother!” feeling.
 How did the leak start?; water heater, leaky toilet, shower, faucet?
 Not necessarily – the air conditioning equipment may be frozen.
 This can strike anywhere, from Hurricane to Africa, regardless of weather.

 Why Air Conditioners Freeze